How to Become a Police Officer in Wisconsin

 - Milwaukee Area Technical College – Milwaukee, WI

 For a complete list of all Wisconsin police academies in the state, check out WILEnet, the official website of the Wisconsin Law Enforcement Standards Board (LESB).

 Wisconsin Police Jobs Outlook

-The future is bright for those who wish to become a part of Wisconsin’s law enforcement team.
-The positions within the force are expected to rise within the next few years.
-The Bureau of Labor Statistics reported that law enforcement officials earned an average annual wage of $54,480 in 2014.2 It is expected that law enforcement jobs in the state will continue to increase, with over 390 average annual openings representing a 3.4% increase.3 The need for new police officials is increasing due to a large number of police officers retiring within the next few years, and the increase in allocated state budgets for law enforcement means.
+The future is bright for those who wish to work in Wisconsin’s law enforcement field.
+The Bureau of Labor Statistics reported that police officers in Wisconsin earned an average annual wage of $60,800 in 2017.2 It is expected that law enforcement jobs in the state will increase by 5.8% through 2026, with 860 annual openings including replacements.8 The need for new police officers is expected to be driven in part by police officers retiring within the next few years and state and local budgets for law enforcement.

-To find out the current law enforcement openings in your area, check out our Police Jobs Page.
+To find out the current law enforcement openings in your area, check out our police jobs board.

 Police and Sheriff’s Patrol Officer Salary in Wisconsin